 Kings Highway is one of the oldest roads in New Jersey and home to this Camden County village with historic architecture and a neighborly feel.
 Relive your childhood with your kids at the Ram Arcade Museum, shop for games, trains, books, and more at Happy Hippo Toys, or sugar up with gummies, chocolates, and jelly beans at The Candy Buffet.
 Stop for a bite at The British Chip Shop, where you can feast on battered fish, chips, and other favorites from across the pond.
 After, hunt for dinosaur bones at Pennypacker Park, a national historic landmark where the world’s first complete dinosaur skeleton — “Haddy” the Hadrosaurus—was discovered in 1858.
 Or take a free tour and history lesson at the 200-year-old facility at the Indian King Tavern Museum.
-If you are looking for more to do, visit Haddon Lake, the Camden Children’s Garden, Camden Adventure Aquarium, or Battleship New Jersey, all nearby.
+If you want more to do, visit Haddon Lake, Camden Adventure Aquarium, or Battleship New Jersey, all nearby.

 Drive off Exit 0 on the Garden State Parkway, and you’ll be transported to Cape May, a dreamy seaside village dotted with Victorian architecture, cozy inns, and lots of coastal views.
 The first stop on your list should be the Washington Street Mall, a pedestrian-friendly area teeming with shops and restaurants.
 Grab a bite to eat at Fins Bar & Grille, find some treats to bring home at the Cape May Peanut Butter Company, and keep your kids happy with a gourmet ice cream sandwich from Peace Pie.
 Stroll the sidewalks to the candy-colored gingerbread houses that make downtown Cape May on the list as a National Historic Landmark.
 Of course, kids will want to spend time on the sand, but there’s also the Cape May County Park & Zoo, the Cape May Lighthouse, and the Nature Center of Cape May.
 Or experience whale and dolphin watching with the Cape May Whale Watch & Research Center.
 If this is more than a day trip, staying at Congress Hall is a perfect kid-friendly stop.

 Modern architecture and historic buildings intertwine, offering many things to do in downtown Somerville, one of the best downtowns in NJ and Somerset County.
 Challenge your kids to Frogger at Yestercades with arcade video games, let your kiddos run and climb at the KidStreet Playground, or get wet at Michael Lepp Park.
-When it’s time to refuel, head down Division Street to stop at the Village Brewing Company for locally sourced classic American cuisine like mini chicken burgers and Baja fish tacos, as well as craft brews.
-Afterward, stroll along the pedestrian area, and sink your teeth into homemade goodies like cupcakes, cake, and more from the Blue Sheep Bake Shop.
+When it’s time to refuel, head down Division Street to stop at the Village Brewing Company for locally sourced classic American cuisine like mini chicken burgers, Baja fish tacos, and craft brews.
+Afterward, stroll along the pedestrian area and sink your teeth into homemade goodies like cupcakes, cake, and more from the Blue Sheep Bake Shop.
 And if Fido is waiting for you at home, stop by the Hungry Hound dog bakery for a treat to bring back.
 Beyond the downtown, you can shop through the Farmer’s Market, pet alpacas at Bluebird Farm Alpacas, bike at Duke Farms (one of our favorites), or Johnson Park nearby for more kid-friendly fun.

-What does the birthplace of Frank Sinatra, local art exhibits, and Cake Boss have in common?
+What do the birthplace of Frank Sinatra, local art exhibits, and Cake Boss have in common?
 If you said Hoboken, then you know this Hudson County hotspot is a must for a day trip.
-First, stop by the Hoboken Historical Museum and the Fire Department Museum—both hits with local families.
-Get outdoors and explore Pier A Park, Castle Point Lookout and skatepark, Elysian Park, and the famous Hudson River Waterfront Walkway.
+First, stop by the Hoboken Historical Museum and the Fire Department Museum—both are hits with local families.
+Get outdoors and explore Pier A Park, Castle Point Lookout and Skatepark, Elysian Park, and the famous Hudson River Waterfront Walkway.
 Or visit the Hoboken Cove Community Boathouse to get out on the water and try kayaking, paddleboarding, and outrigger canoeing.
 Afterward, head to Washington Street, the heart of downtown Hoboken, where you’ll find outdoor seating at Elysian Cafe and Grimaldi’s, with menu options to satisfy kids and grown-ups.
 For dessert, the Baking Mama is a family-owned small-batch bake shop in town that’s a must for handcrafted macarons, and don’t miss the popular Carlo’s Bakery made famous through the television show Cake Boss (it’s easy to spot with a line out the front).

-This town not only includes the homes and hangouts of Albert Einstein, F. Scott Fitzgerald, and 80’s icon Brooke Shields but it’s also been the backdrop for movies such as “A Beautiful Mind,” “Transformers: Revenge of the Fallen,” and more.
+This town not only includes the homes and hangouts of Albert Einstein, F. Scott Fitzgerald, and 80’s icon Brooke Shields, but it’s also been the backdrop for movies such as “A Beautiful Mind,” “Transformers: Revenge of the Fallen,” and more.
 Enjoy the architecture of the fourth oldest university in the United States, grab breakfast for dinner at PJ’s Pancake House, or sneak in a sweet treat at the Bent Spoon.
 Continue to explore things to do in downtown Princeton at Palmer Square with a stop at the historical Nassau Inn, a visit to the Princeton Record Exchange for old and new music, and JaZAMs for a fantastic selection of toys.
 If your kids are into history, this is full of noteworthy sites like Trinity Church, Princeton Battle Monument, Princeton Battlefield State Park, and Morven Museum and Garden.
 Let some energy out before heading home with a stop at Marquand Park, Terhune Orchards, or visit our favorite Grounds for Sculpture.

 Locals are partial to this Monmouth County town built on the banks of the Navesink River, which brings together art, culture, local boutiques, and excellent restaurants.
 Head to Broad Street for things to do, like pottery painting at A Time to Kiln, showing kids the ways of Ms. PacMan at Yestercades, and visiting the cult movie favorite, Jay and Silent Bob’s Secret Stash store.
 Steps away from downtown Red Bank is the historic Count Basie Theater, where legendary performers have been on stage since 1926, including Tony Bennet, Bruce Springsteen, and Ringo Starr.
 If you don’t catch a performance, a stop by to learn about the history of the theater and jazz legend Count Basie (a former Red Bank resident) is a must.
-For food, check out the Good Karma Vegan Cafe, the JBJ Soul Kitchen (run by Jon Bon Jovi Foundation), where you can volunteer, donate, and eat, and Juanito’s for authentic Mexican dishes.
+For food, check out the Good Karma Vegan Cafe, the JBJ Soul Kitchen (run by the Jon Bon Jovi Foundation), where you can volunteer, donate, and eat, and Juanito’s for authentic Mexican dishes.